Flederossi/eme/README.md

 ---

 `eme` is a minimal, linear, single-header parser and evaluation engine for simple math expressions.
-It supports standard mathematical operations such as addition, subtraction, multiplication and division as well as the priority rules.
+It supports standard mathematical operations such as addition, subtraction, multiplication and division as well as operators precedence.
 It is especially designed to evaluate math expressions at runtime.

 ## Features
 - Written in pure C99
 - Single-header
 - Supports the standard math operators (`+`, `-`, `*`, `/`, `^`)
+- Implements standard precedence of operators
 - Checks for invalid expressions

 <br>